 End date: late 2022

 Designers: Arup with Environmental Design provided by RML

-WelTAG: Welsh Transport Appraisal Guidance (WelTAG) combined stage 1 and 2 study has been completed and a stage 3 study is currently being undertaken.
+WelTAG: Welsh Transport Appraisal Guidance (WelTAG) combined stage 1 and 2 study: complete.
+Stage 3 study: being undertaken.

 Why we are doing it